Behzadsharafi/EmployeeCreator/README.md

 To run the backend open the project in a Java IDE like eclipse and run the APP.java

-Run the front end

-Go to the frontend directory
+Run the front end go to the frontend directory

 ```bash
   cd EmployeeCreator/Employee-Creator-Frontend